Gravity to Gravity Conversion

 What is the process of conversion from gravity to gravity units?

-Formula: gravity = gravity Ɨ 1
+Formula: No of gravity = No of gravity Ɨ 1

 This is the standard method used for conversion between these units of acceleration.